Seekers

 Kate Astra documents what others dismiss.

-Through meticulous research into historical records, institutional documents, and patterns that emerge from evidence most people never connect, her work traces institutional power
+Through meticulous research into historical records, institutional documents, and patterns that emerge from evidence most people never connect, her work traces institutional power from ancient origins to modern manifestations.

 Not theory.
 Documentation.